-Brachycephalic (snub-nosed) dogs and cats will be accepted for transport; however, due to the increased risk of respiratory distress, the following transport requirements must be met:
+Brachycephalic (snub-nosed) dogs and cats not mentioned on the list above will be accepted for transport; however, due to the increased risk of respiratory distress, the following transport requirements must be met:

 - Passengers must submit a signed Acknowledgment and Exclusion of Liability to the check-in Agent.

 - The animal must be shipped in a kennel one size larger than the normal standard.

 - There must be ventilation openings on the four sides of the carrier.

 - It is recommended that the pet be acclimatized to the carrier as long as possible before departure.

 - You are solely responsible for your pet’s health.

 See the list of accepted brachycephalic dogs and cats Breeds.

 Should those conditions not be met, the pet's transport may be refused.
 The fees would be non refundable.

 Please also note the following country-specific restrictions on travelling with pets: